tobyriddell/puppet-hprcu/README.md

 * Property names must conform to the Puppet grammar, as defined in grammar.ra in the Puppet source.
 Thus 'Intel (R) Hyperthreading Options' is represented by 'intelrhyperthreadingoptions'.
 * You may want to run this code (and therefore hprcu) only when required - running hprcu may interfere with reading the realtime clock from the CMOS (see footnote 4 here: http://mjg59.dreamwidth.org/25686.html)

+# Regenerating lib/puppet/type/hprcu.rb

+It may be necessary to regenerate the Ruby code for the provider if new BIOS settings are added or names change.
+Here's an example of how to do this:

+<pre><code>
+hprcu -s -f /tmp/hprcu.xml
+./gen_hprcu_type.rb /tmp/hprcu.xml lib/puppet/type/hprcu.rb
+</code></pre>

 # Dependencies

 This code requires Gregoire Lejeune's ruby-xslt: https://github.com/glejeune/ruby-xslt